CosmicNvim/CosmicNvim/lua/cosmic/config/examples/readme.md

 # Configuration

-There are two main configuraiton files that you may want to create.
+There are two main configuration files that you may want to create.

 - cosmic/config/config.lua
 - cosmic/config/editor.lua